Nehemiahmageto/bikesharing_/README.md

 Figure above shows the distribution per week per user type and by gender.
 We can see a high number of trips by subscribers as expected, but an even higher number by the male subscription group more than any other group.

 # Summary
-From the analysis we can come to a conclusion that there is a huge demand for cycling especially to and from work which will give continuos market throughout the year.
+From the analysis we can come to a conclusion that there is a huge demand for cycling especially to and from work which will give continuous market throughout the year.
 We also have dedicated subscription especially from male users.
 We also know where to locate out outlets best suitable for the market groiup.

-For the future, we may look to visualize two;
+For the future, we may look to visualize;

 1. The routes most taken, from the start and endpoint.
-2. Growth of market size between two points in time.
+2. Growth of market size between different points in time.